Table of Contents

 Cooking Classes

 Learning to make moussaka, spanakopita, or a proper Greek salad is one of the best travel investments in Greece.
-Classes run out of Athens, Santorini, Crete, and Corfu β many include a market visit first.
+Many classes include a market visit first.

 Must-Try Greek Food: Quick Reference